baonguyen-17/battleShips/README.md

 # battleShips
-A game of battleships set on a chess board
+A game of battleships set on a chess board, written in C!